 Lavender is classified as both a nervine tonic and nervine relaxant.
-Nervine tonics offer nourishment to the nervous system and include others like ashwagandha, oat tops, albizia, brahmi.
+Nervine tonics offer nourishment to the nervous system and include others like ashwagandha, oat tops, albizia and brahmi.
 Nervine relaxants are recognized for their tranquilizing properties and include others like chamomile, California poppy, skullcap, passionflower, St. Johns wort, hops and valerian.
 Sometimes these two categories overlap as is the case with lavender.

 In a 2020 trial on elderly subjects, results showed a reduction in depression and anxiety scores after lavender herbal tea (made with about 1/2 teaspoon or 2 grams of flowers) was consumed twice a day for a 2-week period.

-While scientific evidence remains inconclusive, in some research an oral lavender oil preparation was found to have a positive influence on quality and duration of sleep without promoting sedative effects on 221 patients suffering from anxiety disorders.
+While scientific evidence remains inconclusive, some research using an oral lavender oil preparation was found to have a positive influence on quality and duration of sleep without promoting sedative effects on 221 patients suffering from anxiety disorders.

 The lavender plant may look quite unassuming with its delicate little flower buds, yet it remains one of the most potent as far as fragrance.
 This aspect not only provides calming qualities to humans via the sense of smell, but it is also an indication that certain botanical constituents are at work behind the scenes.

 Consuming lavender tea is another way to put these potent components to good use.
 Hot water flower and leaf infusions help to release the volatile oils and many of its relaxing qualities.